KirstChat/the-wee-norn-iron-box/README.md

 [SQLite3](https://www.sqlite.org/index.html) was used in development as part of the Django framework and [Heroku Postgres](https://www.heroku.com/postgres) was used for Production.
 The models used in the project can be found below:

-![Model Diagram created using dbdiagram.io](docs/images/models.png) _DB Diagram created using [dbdiagram.io](https://dbdiagram.io/) to show the relationships between each of the models in the project_
+![Model Diagram created using dbdiagram.io](docs/images/models.png) _DB Diagram created using [dbdiagram.io](https://dbdiagram.io/) to show the relationships between models_

 **Home App:**